What are medical foods, and what is their role in therapeutic nutrition? According to the FDA, they must have the following characteristics:

 - Special formulas for infants with inborn errors of the metabolism.

 Do you know any other examples of medical foods?
-Leave your comment below or contact me at [email protected] to discuss innovation and commercial opportunities in this space.
+Contact us or schedule a free 20 minute call to discuss innovation and commercial opportunities in this space.